TwentyPorts/CustomAnglerfishAI/README.md

 * Investigate Speed - how fast anglerfish move when investigating a sound.
 Default is 20.
 * Turn Speed - how fast anglerfish rotate when moving.
 Default is 180.
 * Quick Turn Speed - how fast anglerfish rotate in place.
 Default is 360.
 * Deaf - anglerfish no longer hear you.
+If you're being chased, this won't stop them from chasing you (same as default behavior).
 * Mute - anglerfish no longer make sounds.
+* Spin Axis - spins the anglerfish around an axis.
+Spin speed depends on Quick Turn Speed.
+Default is None.
+  * Values are X, Y, or Z axis.
 * [Meteor Launching Mod](https://outerwildsmods.com/mods/meteorlaunching/) Integration - hitting an anglerfish with a meteor will stun them temporarily, depending on where you hit them:
   * Body - 1 second
   * Left/Right Cheek - 2 seconds